 We work with the Maasai community along the eastern edge of the Maasai Mara National Reserve in Kenya, in collaboration with local schools and community groups.
 Amos Kipeen, a native of this area, is the director of OliveSeed Kenya.
 Our approach is a blend of education, grassroots conservation, and community empowerment.

-At Mara Girls Leadership School in Talek, last year we developed a library, and we're now helping the school with a Conservation Club and a pilot project for a mobile "solar library."
+At Mara Girls Leadership School in Talek, last year we developed a library, and we're now helping the school with a Conservation Club and a home "solar library" for the families of these students.
 Mara Girls remains an important partner of ours.

 The more we do here, the more we see the connected nature of every initiative and realize that our approach must be holistic.
-We believe in resources like high-quality libraries, and we see grassroots community centers as transformational spaces for community development and empowerment.
+We believe in resources like high-quality libraries and media centers, and we see grassroots community centers as transformational spaces for community development and empowerment.
 Imagine a place where everything comes together: meetings, job skills, conservation education, maker workshops, learning resources, tree planting, recycling, IT...
 Places like this are so rare.
-In 2020, we're renovating and enriching the Mara Discovery & Community Empowerment Centre in Aitong, the only such center in the region; and our goal following that is to scale this model. (see a map)
+In 2020, we renovated and enriched the Mara Discovery & Community Empowerment Centre in Aitong, the only such center in the region; and our goal following that is to scale this model. (see a map)

 In the wake of COVID-19, the need is more clear than ever.
 How will communities build resilience, given a fragile economic dependence on tourism?